 At the core of pandas is a robust data structure, the DataFrame.
 DataFrames allow you to store and manipulate tabular data in rows and columns.
 They are similar to the data frames found in R and Python’s statsmodels package, but they contain a number of unique features that make working with data in Python much more intuitive.

 In addition to the DataFrame, pandas also provide utilities for reading and writing data from a variety of sources (including CSV, Excel, JSON, SQL, and HTML), as well as working with time series data.
-You might be interested to know about python app development tools.
+You might be interested to know about top python web development companies.

 There are many reasons to use pandas for data analysis.
 Here are some of the most important: